 Interested in other cultures and fighting inequities?
-A St. Kate’s major in women and international development will teach you how to build a just society for all and advocate for marginalized communities around the world, especially women and their families.
+A St. Kate’s degree in women and international development, offered on our St. Paul campus, will teach you how to build a just society for all and advocate for marginalized communities around the world, especially women and their families.

 With St. Kate’s women and international studies degree, you will gain the skills and experience to follow career paths in many fields, including: